sabinpark/ECE281_CE3/README.md

 ### Q4
 Q: will the Mealy machine be different from the Moore machine?

-A: yes, because the mealy takes in both current state and current inputs, while the moore takes in current states only
+A: yes, because the mealy's output logic depends on both the current state and the current inputs., while the moore takes in only the current states

 # Documentation:
 Testbench: Cadet Bodin pointed out that it would be simpler for now to check each floor value with the expected value manually instead of using a for loop.
-He also helped me with the testbench by pointing out that nextfloor should be an *INOUT* instead of *OUT*.
-This got rid of my errors and allowed the simulation to run successfully.

 Mealy Shell:  Cadet Wooden helped me by pointing out that I needed another signal, *next_floor_state* to drive the state of the program as well.
-He told me the usefulness of separating the mealy process into two different processes.
+He told me the usefulness of separating the mealy process into two different processes.  *UPDATE* I ended up not using the *next_floor_state* signal.